 - Open Device Manager by using devmgmt.msc from the start menu search.

-- Expand display driver and Locate your graphics card in the list of the devices your PC uses.
+- Expand the display driver and Locate your graphics card in the list of the devices your PC uses.

 - Please right-click on the piece of hardware in question and choose the option to update its driver.

 - Let Device Manager search for the necessary driver software online.

 - Do the same procedure for the monitor driver, and let windows detect and install the best driver software for you.

 - You can also manually update the display driver by downloading the latest graphics driver from the manufacturer’s website and installing it on your PC.

 - Restart your computer so that the newly installed drivers can settle down and start working correctly.

 Did these solutions help to fix Windows 10 display input problem ” Input not supported”?
-Let us know on comments below,
+Let us know on the comments below,

-- How to fix No Internet connection, “There is something wrong with the proxy server.”
+- No Internet connection, “There is something wrong with the proxy server.”

 - Windows 10 Laptop not recognizing headphones?
 Here how to fix it